endojs/endo/DRINKME.md

 # Chapter 2: Try to use dynamic import in CJS

 In an attempt to compare what structure I'd get from requiring various things, I tried to also pull an .mjs into a CommonJS module.
 I did it properly, with a dynamic import.
 *After trying `require('./a.mjs')` first, obviously.
-Why would I remember it's not supported?*
+Why would I remember it's not supported in Node?*

-It turned out when I put
+It turned out when I put in:
 ```js
  const mjsinterop = await import('./mjsinterop.mjs');
 ```
-SES will complain
+SES complains
 ```
 SyntaxError: Possible import expression rejected at file://endo/packages/compartment-mapper/test/fixtures-cjs-import-esm/node_modules/app/index.js:17.
 (SES_IMPORT_REJECTED)